 Treatment of eating disorders varies from person to person.
-Some people only do outpatient treatment, while other teens may need to transition through some or all levels of care as part of their eating disorder treatment.
+Some people only do outpatient treatment, while others may need to transition through multiple levels of care as part of their eating disorder treatment.
 Transitioning into outpatient from inpatient or residential treatment may be very challenging in the beginning.

 If you are transitioning from inpatient or residential to outpatient treatment, here are some important things to remember:

 - Before you leave inpatient or residential treatment, set up an outpatient team that you can meet with regularly.
 Ask your treatment team to help you find providers that are the right fit for you and who accept your health insurance.
-Usually an outpatient team consists of a therapist, dietitian, HCP, and often psychiatrist and a family therapist.
+Usually an outpatient team consists of a therapist, dietitian, HCP or nurse practitioner, and often a psychiatrist and/or a family therapist.

 - Some days will be easier than others.
-It’s normal for you to have some challenging days.
+It’s OK and normal for you to have some challenging days.